 Many of the sales actually come from those who register for the webinar, but later.
 I have your email address.
 You may remember me talking about that product.
 Well, here’s your last chance to buy…

-I created a free webinar called Keys to Success: Facebook Advertiser Webinar.
+I created a free webinar called Keys to Success.
 I know, boring name.
 But I’m a boring-webinar-name-kind-of-marketer.

 The content of the webinar focuses on the things that I believe are most important to successful Facebook ad The campaign is the foundation of your Facebook ad.
 This is where you'll set an advertising objective, which defines what you want your ad to achieve.
 More.
-What I found by creating that content is that a recurring theme for many of these items was the The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads.
-More.
+What I found by creating that content is that a recurring theme for many of these items was the Facebook pixel.

 You need the pixel to target properly.
 You need the pixel to track properly.
 You need the pixel to optimize properly.
 On and on and on.

 So the webinar would become a good jumping off point to a 4-week training program about the Facebook pixel.